-Man or woman, young or old, everybody wants a flat stomach with washboard abs.
+Man or woman, young or old, everybody wants a leaner, more defined core.

 So, it’s no surprise that I’m often asked “what are the best core exercises?”

-For most people, the first exercises that come to mind are sit-ups and crunches.
-But I don’t recommend them.
-And there’s a good reason for that:
+For most people, the first exercises that come to mind are sit-ups and crunches, but I don’t recommend them.
+Here’s why:

-Dr. Stuart McGill is a professor of spine biomechanics at the University of Waterloo in Canada.
-In the lab, McGill and his colleagues have shown that one of the quickest ways to damage the lower back is to load the spine while repeatedly bending it back and forth.
+Dr. Stuart McGill, who is the world’s leading expert on spine health, and his colleagues have shown that one of the quickest ways to damage the lower back is to load the spine while repeatedly bending it back and forth…

 You might know someone whose back ‘just went’ during a simple everyday task, like picking up a pencil from the floor, lifting a bag from the car, or even just sneezing.